Is White Rice Healthy for You?

 We’ve established that the answer to the question “Is white rice healthy?” is “Yes, in moderation!”
 But, if you’re wondering how to start eating healthy this year, and maximize your food enjoyment while also working towards your diet and fitness goals, we’ve got a few tips.

 Planning to hit the gym and seeking a great breakfast?
-White rice is healthy as a speedy source of energy and perfect for an explosive gym session.
+White rice is healthy as a speedy source of energy and useful before a workout.
 Combine eggs or tofu with vegetables such as mushrooms, spinach and tomatoes and serve on cooled white rice.

-This will not only give you a burst of energy but will help your good gut bacteria; two more reasons why white rice is healthy.
+This combination provides fast energy, and cooling the rice ahead of time can add a small amount of resistant starch; a key reason why white rice is a healthy choice.
 Alternatively you could make a batch of warm and comforting congee rice porridge that’s great with fresh fruit.

 Try substituting part of your serving of white rice with colorful wild rice.
 The flavor of the wild rice contrasts well with white rice and can be used alongside your favorite dishes such as red chili, curry shrimp or other tasty dinner food ideas.